About Pinakes

 This project owes a significant debt to CompPile, the bibliography of scholarship in composition, rhetoric, and technical communication that Rich Haswell and Glenn Blalock maintained for years as a labor of careful, sustained curation.
 CompPile was, for a long time, the closest thing the field had to a comprehensive index of its own literature.
 It was built and maintained largely by hand.

 Pinakes picks up that thread in a different era, one where public APIs, open metadata infrastructure, and AI-assisted development make it possible for a single faculty member to build and maintain what previously required a dedicated team.
 The entire application was built using Claude Code, Anthropic's AI coding tool, in a mode of development sometimes called "vibe coding," where a scholar with domain expertise but limited programming background directs an AI collaborator to construct the technical infrastructure.
-The result is rough in places; but it works, and it will improve over time.
+The code is imperfect — but the tool works, and it improves iteratively.

-If CompPile was a hand-curated bibliography for a pre-digital field, Pinakes is an attempt at something closer to a living, queryable, self-updating disciplinary observatory.
+If CompPile was a hand-curated bibliography, Pinakes is an attempt at something closer to a living, queryable, self-updating disciplinary observatory.
 It was built not by a team of developers but by a writing teacher who needed it to exist.

 About the Developer